 Economic Development Essentials Program

-In partnership with the University of Oklahoma, W.A.C.E. has presented three Economic Development Essentials programs.
-The 2014 program took place August 4-6 in Sacramento,CA.
+In partnership with the University of Oklahoma, W.A.C.E. has presented five Economic Development Essentials programs.

 "This program is designed to provide the chamber professional - CEOs or staff - with a foundation needed for chambers to assume a leadership role in strengthening their local economies," Ken Moore, president/CEO of the Edmond (OK) Chamber, said.